OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation.md

 ## Integration tests

-Integration tests are implemented using a maximum of factorized code and one test case by **Point Of View (POV)** has been created in order to group the verifications by profile of access level (logical role) and faciliate the rendering/identification of the errors.
+Integration tests are implemented using a maximum of factorized code and one test case by **Point Of View (POV)** has been created in order to group the verifications by profile of access level (logical role) and facilitate the rendering/identification of the errors.

 Parsing, object mapping and access to the authorization matrix information has been implemented using XML marshalling/unmarshalling built-in features provided by the technology used to implements the tests (JAXB here) in order to limit the code to the one in charge of performing the tests.